Pearl Gibbs

-Pearl Mary "Gambanyi" Gibbs (née Brown) (18 July 1901 – 28 April 1983) was an Indigenous Australian activist, and the most prominent female activist within the Aboriginal movement in the early 20th century.
+Pearl Mary Gibbs (née Brown) (18 July 1901 – 28 April 1983) was an Indigenous Australian activist, and the most prominent female activist within the Aboriginal movement in the early 20th century.
 She was a member of the Aborigines Progressive Association (APA), and was involved with various protest events such as the 1938 Day of Mourning.
 She has strong associations with activists Jessie Street and Faith Bandler.

+Pearl married English naval steward Robert Gibbs in 1923 and had 2 sons and a daughter.
+The marriage broke down in the late 1920s and her husband took control of her children, later placing them in foster care.

+Quoted from NSW Heritage site [see "Early Life" which states that Pearl and Robert "...separated, and Gibbs cared for the children on her own."]

 Early life

 Gibbs was born Pearl Mary Brown on 18 July 1901 in La Perouse or possibly Botany Bay, Sydney, to Mary Margaret Brown, whose mother was an Aboriginal woman of the Ngemba people called Maria, and a white man, David Barry.
 Gibbs grew up in and around the town of Yass, where she attended Mount Carmel School along with her sister Olga.

 In 1917, Gibbs and her sister moved to Sydney to work as domestics, and Gibbs found a position in Potts Point.
 Gibbs met other Aboriginal women and girls who were apprenticed as domestics by the Aborigines Protection Board and helped them make representations to the Board about their working conditions.

 She married Robert James Gibbs, in April 1923, a British sailor, with whom she had a daughter and two sons; however, they later separated, and Gibbs cared for the children on her own.